 Click here to review Olmsted Township’s complete Mailbox Policy.

 If your mailbox was damaged by contact with an Olmsted Township snow plow, your mailbox will be repaired or replaced.
-(Click the “Report an Issue” link on this page to provide us with the necessary information.)
 If damage was caused by snow or ice hitting your mailbox, or due to deteriorated materials, repair or replacement is the responsibility of the resident.

 Residents are encouraged to make sure their mailboxes can withstand heavy snow thrown by passing plow trucks.
 We thank you for your understanding when damage does occur and hope that the situation will be resolved quickly.